Structure of conflict graphs in constraint alignment problems and algorithms: Concluding remarks

-We considered the constrained alignment of a pair of input graphs.
-We heavily investigate the combinatorial properties of a conflict graph which was introduced in~\cite{Fertin200990} but not studied in detail as far as graph theoretical properties are concerned.
-Several structural properties of conflict graphs that we extracted lead to a polynomial-time solution in a restricted case, polynomial-time approximations, and fixed-parameter tractability results in more general settings.
-We note that all results apply to the case where $m_2=1$, that is each $G_2$-vertex can be mapped to a single $G_1$-vertex, except for the fixed-parameter tractability result on bounded degree graphs which applies to the most general setting of any constant $m_1,m_2$.
-The rest of the presented results do not readily generalize to the case where $m_2>1$.
-This is mainly due to the fact that the number of conflicting configurations of a pair of $c_4$s jump from three to ten.
-Future work includes an investigation of analogous results for the case $m_2>1$.
+We consider the constrained alignment of a pair of input graphs.
+We heavily investigate the combinatorial properties of a conflict graph which was introduced in~\citet{Fertin200990} but not studied in detail as far as graph theoretical properties are concerned. \mar{The constrained alignment problem appears as being closely related to the maximum independent set problem in conflict graphs.} \mar{Known results on the maximum independent set problem associated with} several structural properties of conflict graphs lead to algorithmic results \mar{for the constrained alignment problem}: a polynomial-time case, polynomial-time approximations, and fixed-parameter tractability results.